-As an owner of a Sole Proprietorship, Partnership, Limited Liability Company (LLC) or S-Corp, your ability to participate in your business’s 401(k) plan depends on the type of income you receive.
+As an owner of a Sole Proprietorship, Partnership, Limited Liability Company (LLC) or S-Corp, depending on the type of income you receive, you may be able to participate in your company’s 401(k) plan.
+(1)

-Disclaimer: This information is provided for general education purposes only.
+(1) This information is provided for general education purposes only and does not take into consideration your specific circumstances.
 You should contact a tax professional to determine what types of contributions you are eligible to make to your company’s 401(k) plan.